 Now, in what seems like a blink of the eye, the Internet changed the way we do everything.
 Companies like Carvana made a strong presence, and through effective advertising campaigns started changing our way of thinking on how to buy an automobile.
 Their tag line is, “sit back, relax and experience a whole new way to buy a car.”
 You can literally find the car you are searching for, take a virtual tour of the car, get a history report on the car, finance the car, buy the car and have it delivered to your home without getting off the couch.
 For old-school people, used to haggling and negotiating the price, it takes longer to accept changes like this, but change is going to happen and the Internet plays a major role in many changes happening today.

-That brings me to, The RV 101® Guide for Buying an RV Online
+That brings me to Buying an RV Online

 Our RV Buying Insider:

 Auto manufacturers and dealerships are typically more advanced than RV manufacturers and dealers when it comes to satisfying today’s demanding buyers on what they expect, want and need from the auto manufacturer and dealer.
 The demand for instantaneous satisfaction is expected throughout the shopping and buying process, and in terms of good service after the sale.